Home

 ›

-Dangerous Weight Loss Plans You Should Never Follow
+Avoid These Dangerous Weight Loss Plans

-Dangerous Weight Loss Plans You Should Never Follow
+Avoid These Dangerous Weight Loss Plans

 The United States ranks as one of the top countries in the world obsessed with dieting.
 It is estimated that more than 45 million Americans go on a diet each year and spend 33 billion each year on weight loss products, according to the Boston Medical Center.
 This diet culture can often lead to extreme behaviors, such as Orthorexia nervosa, which is defined, according to the National Institute of Health, as an obsession with healthy eating with associated restrictive behaviors.